Jumpstart Your Workforce Planning for 2018

 Workforce Management Planning can be a daunting task.
 The problem is compounded when we focus too much on perfection.
 Experts in our field and across all management roles are re-thinking the art of perfection.
 We recognize that perfection has a diminishing return, meaning the closer we get to it, the more costly it becomes.

 Managers shoot for “good enough” so that they don’t get bogged down, or even stopped in their tracks, by a search for perfection.
 Data collection and analysis allows us to begin with a less-than-perfect plan and then make adjustments along the way.
-As we do this, we mitigate the cost of perfection and make better choices at minimum risk.
+As we do this, we mitigate the cost of perfection and make better choices at a minimum risk.

 We get moving quicker when we lower the bar for entry to something less than perfect.
 As we get moving, we realize feedback earlier and can make adjustments based on actual data instead of guesswork.
 In the long run, our outcomes will be better because our choices were based on solid footing.